-- A new study from Future Marketing Insights using data published by Rethink Food Waste Through Economics and Data found that food waste is a booming business worth $46.7 billion in 2019 and has an expected CAGR of 5% for the next 10 years.
+- A new study from Future Market Insights using data published by Rethink Food Waste Through Economics and Data found that food waste is a booming business worth $46.7 billion in 2019 and has an expected CAGR of 5% for the next 10 years.

 - The beverage industry in both North America and Europe are poised to see the most lucrative growth from new diversion techniques and interest in rejected fruits that, although too cosmetically damaged for retail sale, are still nutritionally valuable when processed.
 Mango peels, for instance, contain a high amount of pectin and can be used in jams and jellies.